 - Is the topic interesting to everyone?
 (If it is not interesting to some, they are not likely to work as hard as they might on a topic they found interesting.)

 - Can you do a good job on this topic in the available time?
 With the available people?
 With the available resources?
 (Don't overestimate your abilities, but at the same time, don't sell yourselves short.
 Learning comes from accepting challenge.)

-Second step: Once you choose a topic that meets everyone's interests:
+Third step: Once you choose a topic that meets everyone's interests:

 - Work together to break the project up into separate tasks.

 - Assign people and due-dates for each piece.

 - Develop mechanisms for keeping in touch, meeting periodically, and sharing progress (and/or stumbling blocks).